-- The Vale contains 52 designated Conservation Areas, over 2,000 Listed Buildings, eight Registered Parks and Gardens, and 68 Ancient Monuments, as well as non-designated heritage assets. - Conserving and enhancing all historic assets and their settings for future generations to enjoy is important.
+- The Vale contains 52 designated Conservation Areas, over 2,000 Listed Buildings, eight registered parks and gardens, and 68 Ancient Monuments, as well as nondesignated heritage assets - Conserving and enhancing these historic assets and their settings for future generations to enjoy is important.
 Opportunities exist for new development to re-create the quality and character of these historic places to inform a high quality urban environment.